 Crosley C62B Walnut:

-Crosley C62 walnut comprises 4-Vibro insulation pods.
-Along with it, it comes in integration with an aluminum arm, a metal plate with a counterweight adjustment, an RCA line, a centering pin isolated, and a phono output.
+This Crosley C62 walnut is comprised of 4-Vibro insulation pods.
+It comes in integration with an aluminum arm, a metal plate with a counterweight adjustment, an RCA line, a centering pin isolated, and a phono output.
 The walnut has a built-in stereo amplifier comprising two 2.1 speakers and terminal output.

 What is the sound quality like?

-No, there aren’t a lot of background noises.
-The turntable provides a good sound quality overall without any interference from behind.
+No, there are not a lot of background noises.
+The turntable provides a clear sound quality overall without any interference from behind.

 Are the speakers good quality?

-Yes, the speakers are quite good and provide you with intense sound and volume range.
+Yes, the speakers are pretty good and provide intense sound and volume range.